ethmarks/thessa/README.md

 ### Extra Functionality

-- Click on any of the synonyms to read its AI-generated definition
+- Click on any of the synonyms to read its AI-generated definition.
 - Double-click on a synonym to copy it to your clipboard.
+- Click on the "Thessa" heading to return to the input page.

 ## Limits